A delightfully simple and flavorful dressing to keep on hand!

 The word balsamic has the root word “balm,” which translates from Italian as “healing” and “soothing”.

-This fruit vinegar contains antioxidant polyphenols, which may help lower unhealthy LDL cholesterol levels, plus it contains high amounts of potassium and calcium.
+This fruit vinegar contains antioxidant polyphenols such as heart-healthy and cancer-protective resveratrol, plus it contains high amounts of potassium and calcium.

 “This dressing lends a light, refreshing flavor to all manner of foods.
 The lemon zest and lemon juice brighten everything they touch, whether used as a marinade, a salad dressing, or just a drizzle.
 Since it could hardly be easier to make, I recommend keeping some on hand at all times.
 I know I do.”